 Identify the ways in which your proposed project constitutes a collaborative effort.
 Explain how the collaboration advances the missions and meets the priorities of each of the institutions involved and enhances the capacity of the project to support the creation of new knowledge, and describe benefits of the project that would not be possible if the partners worked individually.
+Describe measures taken to ensure all partners will contribute to and benefit from the project throughout the grant term.

 Why we ask: Decisions on whether or not a project qualifies as collaborative will be made by the Digitizing Hidden Collections review panel, and this statement informs reviewers' assessments.
-Proposed collaborations approved by the review panel will be considered for funding amounts up to \$500,000, and project lengths up to 36 months.
+Proposed collaborations approved by the review panel will be considered for funding amounts up to \$500,000, and project terms up to 36 months.
 Proposed collaborations that are not approved by the review panel will only be considered for funding amounts up to \$250,000 and project lengths up to 24 months, the amounts available to single institution projects.
 Note that vendors do not qualify as collaborating institutions, even if the vendor is a nonprofit organization.